fablab-bergamo/Fab-O-matic/hardware/hardware.md

 - smaller footprints for capacitors
 - added values on silkscreen for all components
 - slight repositioning of RFID module to avoid overlap with default switch
+- removed terminal blocks IN+/OUT+ as there are enough connection ports on the board

 # Assembly instructions